 Happy New Year.

 Thank you for your comment.
 We hate to hear about bug and cockroaches in our library.
 We will note this and be on the lookout for similar reports.
 It is most helpful for us to know the room number people are using when there is a concern.
 When reporting concerns with study rooms, please let us know what room number specifically so we can address that specific room.
-So far in the history of our library here at AMC, we rarely see or get reports of cockroaches, but do like to know when they are seen.
+So far in the history of our library here at CU Anschutz, we rarely see or get reports of cockroaches, but do like to know when they are seen.
 We would rather stamp them out sooner rather than later.

 Head, Access Services